-If you find yourself wondering “where did all that money go?” and the paycheck is too far away, credit cards are perfect for you.
+If you find yourself wondering “Where did all that money go?” and the paycheck is too far away, credit cards are perfect for you.
 You can get an entire payment history in seconds, and not only in your native currency!
 Credit cards allow you to pay in any currency of any country that has that card accredited.
-The bank itself might also send you a yearend summary to help with taxes or your personal recordkeeping.
+The bank itself might also send you a yearend summary to help with taxes or your personal record keeping.

 6. Credit history

 Paying on time, in full, and borrowing more builds not only your reputation but your official credit score number too.
-With that, any banks that search for your name feel at ease and are even incentivized to borrow you more and offer better loan terms.
+With that, any banks that search for your name feel at ease and are even incentivized to lend you more and offer better loan terms.
 That means you can buy expensive things without paying upfront.
 Think cars, boats, houses, or even businesses – provided you can keep paying monthly.

 7. Purchase protection